-Students will have the opportunity participate in the class both during and outside of classroom hours.
-Each student will be assigned to three days during the semester in which they will co-author a short memo comparing and contrasting that day's readings and posing questions for discussion.
-These memos should be posted in the forums on the course website by 8 PM the day before the readings are to be discussed.
-The posters will also start off the next day's session with a short presentation and will open up discussion.
-ALL students are required to read the memos and be prepared to answer the questions the next day in class; they are also encouraged to respond to the memos in the forum as part of their participation.
+Students are required to actively participate in the class; they will have the opportunity to do so both during and outside of classroom hours.
+Beginning the third week of class, each student will be assigned to three days during the semester in which they will author a short reaction memo (300-400 words) expressing an opinion about that day's readings.
+These are NOT summaries; rather, they should attempt to agree or disagree with or compare and contrast the readings.
+This should be posted in the forums on the course website by 8 PM the day before the readings are to be discussed.
+ALL students are required to read the memos and be prepared to respond to them the next day in class.
+Students are encouraged to respond to the postings online as part of their participation.
+Students that miss class for whatever reason may make up the class by posting a memo to the course website for the day they missed, demonstrating that they did, in fact, do all the reading, but were trapped under something heavy and could not make it.